- Benny's reaction to the group's "La Vie Boheme."

-- Tango: Maureen is just one big CMOF with a hint of Heartwarming — Mark predicts and correctly guesses every move Maureen as pulled on Joanne (as it happened to him multiple times before) and essentially gives her an ear to air her grievances.
+- Tango: Maureen is just one big CMOF with a hint of Heartwarming — Mark predicts and correctly guesses every move Maureen has pulled on Joanne (as it happened to him multiple times before) and essentially gives her an ear to air her grievances.

 - "THERE WILL ALWAYS BE WOMEN IN RUBBER FLIRTING WITH ME!
 Give me a break!"

-- Towards the end of the stageplay, as Mark is preparing his projector and both him and Roger are celebrating Benny's wife pulling him away from anything having to with the East Village, the boys' power goes out again and they suspect she found out about Benny's affair with Mimi and wonder who told her and then Collins walks in, implying that he ratted Benny out.
+- Towards the end of the stageplay, as Mark is preparing his projector and both him and Roger are celebrating Benny's wife pulling him away from anything having to do with the East Village, the boys' power goes out again, and they suspect she found out about Benny's affair with Mimi and wonder who told her.
+Then Collins walks in, implying that he ratted Benny out.

 - "Vampire welfare queens who are compulsive bowlers" Anyone?